Workday/warp-core/gh-pages-src/content/contents/getting_started_scala.md

 ---
-title: "Getting Started (Scala DSL)"
+title: "Scala DSL"
 date: 2018-04-02T12:49:11-07:00
 draft: true
 weight: 30
 ---

 The recommended way to interact with WARP is through the Scala DSL.
-This API is more mature than the Telemetron Java API and provides a richer feature set, including the ability to register custom `MeasurementCollector` and `Arbiter` instances, and add new tags in the form of String metadata that will be persisted.
+This API provides a richer feature set than the Java API, including the ability to register custom `MeasurementCollector` and `Arbiter` instances, and add new tags in the form of String metadata that will be persisted.